Apple will introduce P2P payments in new operating system

 And Apple has one thing that other ‘challengers’ and ‘third parties’ will be envious of: brand.
 Apple has built its brand on delivering an excellent customer and user experience – it has a loyal following and isn’t an unknown startup.
 Trust is something that incumbent banks currently have in their favour against those pesky new players; Apple is well placed to rival them.

 When Mapa has looked at mobile wallets in the past, it has been noted that little added value is given to users.
 Why would I use a mobile wallet over a contactless card?
 This is where Apple could steal the march, combining services (and using customer data) in a smart way to add real value to the ecommerce, physical retail and P2P payments experience.
 As a company, Apple doesn’t tend to reinvent the wheel, but it did develop the smartphone alongside the introduction of the app store, so it knows all about added value.
-Oh and by the way, Apple Pay will be available in 50 percent of retailers this year.
+Oh and by the way, Apple Pay will be available in 50 percent of retailers by 2018.

 By launching its own P2P payments service, Apple has cut out the middle man, threatening third party P2P platforms, while its decision to include Apple Pay Cash Cards indicates a potential desire to step further into the financial services space.